-- NE-4.1 Protect life, the natural environment, and property from natural and manmade hazards due to seismic activity, hazardous material exposure, flooding, wildfire, or extreme heat events. - NE-4.2 Ensure that structures intended for human occupancy are designed and constructed to retain their structural integrity when subjected to seismic activity, in accordance with the California Building Code. - NE-4.3 In areas of high liquefaction risk (see Figure NE-4), require that project proponents submit geotechnical investigation reports and demonstration that project conforms to all recommended mitigation measures prior to City approval. - NE-4.4 Collaborate with the Bureau of Reclamation, Solano Irrigation District, Solano County Water Agency and other responsible agencies to ensure the safety of the Monticello Dam.
+- NE-4.1 Protect life, the natural environment, and property from hazards due to seismic activity and geologic hazards. - NE-4.2 Ensure that structures intended for human occupancy and critical facilities are designed and constructed to retain their structural integrity and key operational capabilities when subjected to seismic activity or geologic hazards, in accordance with the California Building Code. - NE-4.3 In areas of high liquefaction risk (see Figure NE-5), require that project proponents submit geotechnical investigation reports and demonstrate that the project conforms to all recommended mitigation measures prior to City approval. - Require new development to deploy best practices for minimizing NE-4.4 erosion and promoting slope stabilization in areas that have been subject to erosion or landslides. - NE-4.5 Collaborate with the Bureau of Reclamation, Solano Irrigation District, Solano County Water Agency, and other responsible agencies to ensure the seismic and geologic hazard safety of the Monticello Dam.